-The WTP and PWP will be left in place, up-graded if necessary, and used to treat acid rock drainage and metal-laden leachates (ARD/ML) during the closure and post-closure phases.
-These facilities will be closed when it is feasible to treat ARD/ML in passive treatment systems, anticipated 5 years following cessation of processing.
+The WTP and PWP will be left in place, up-graded if necessary, and used to treat ARD/ML during the closure and postclosure phases.
+These facilities will be closed when it is feasible to treat ARD/ML in passive treatment systems, anticipated five years following cessation of processing.

-17.5.5 Heap Leach Pad and Pond
+20.5.5 Heap Leach Pad and Pond